Klutz Action Lawsuit Live in Burlington

 John, you left out part of the dialogue that is absolutely essential to capturing the spirit of this screen cap that we've been handed.

-Then it says, just another day for your adorable husband
+then it says just another day for your adorable husband

-Then she replies, why did you do that?
+then she replies why did you do that

-That's a good question, and I'll allow it.
+that's a good question I'll allow it

 Why did you do that, Adrian?